Pancho Gonzales: Professional

-Gonzales was badly beaten in his first year on the professional tour, 94 matches to 29, by the reigning king of professional tennis, Jack Kramer.
-During this time, Gonzales's personality apparently changed from a friendly, happy-go-lucky youngster to the hard-bitten loner he became known as for the rest of his life.
+Gonzales was beaten in his first year on the professional tour, 94 matches to 29, by the reigning king of professional tennis, Jack Kramer.
+During this time, Gonzales apparently changed from a friendly, happy-go-lucky youngster to the hard-bitten loner he became known as for the rest of his life.
 According to Kramer in his 1979 autobiography, "The worst thing that ever happened to Gonzales was winning Forest Hills in 1949...
 At a time when Gorgo wasn't mature as a player he was pitted against Kramer, an established pro at his peak."
 Moreover, says Kramer, "Pancho had no idea how to live or take care of himself.
 He was a hamburger-and-hot-dog guy to start with and had no concept of diet in training...
 On the court, Gorgo would swig Cokes through a match...
-Also Gorgo was a pretty heavy cigarette smoker.
+Also, Gorgo was a pretty heavy cigarette smoker.
 He had terrible sleeping habits made even worse by the reality of a tour."

 Life on the tour was not easy.
 Most of the matches were played indoors on the tour's portable canvas surface.
 "One night", Gonzales recalled later, "I sprained an ankle badly.
 The next night in another town I was hurting.
 I told Jack I couldn't play.
 He said to me, 'Kid, we always play.'
 Jack had a doctor shoot me up with novocaine, and we played.
 That's just the way it was.
 The size of the crowd didn't matter.
 They'd paid to see us play."

 Kramer won 22 of the first 26 matches and 42 of the next 50.
 Gonzales improved enough to win 15 of the remaining 32 but it was too late.
 Bobby Riggs, the tour promoter, told Gonzales that he was now "dead meat": Kramer would need a new challenger for the next tour.
 As compensation, however, Gonzales had made US$75,000, well above his guarantee of $60,000, in his losing efforts.
 Kramer also said that "his nature had changed completely.
 He became difficult and arrogant.
 Losing had changed him.
 When he got his next chance, he understood that you either win or you're out of a job."
 He was now "a loner", said Ted Schroeder, "and always the unhappiest man in town."

 One bright moment for Gonzales in his rookie year as a professional was winning the U.S. Pro Indoor Championship at Philadelphia in late March, defeating Kramer in the final in straight sets.
 Gonzales also won the tournament at Wembley, beating Don Budge and Welby Van Horn.
 He did not play in the 1950 U. S. Professional Championships in Cleveland, which were authorized by the USPLTA.